micromagnetics/magnum.fe/doc/getting_started.rst

   llg = LLGAlougesProject([DemagField("FK")], scale = 1e-9)

 Note that the exchange field is always included in Alouges-type solvers.
 This is likely to change in the future.
-The scale arguments corresponds to the spatial scaling of the mesh.
+The scale argument corresponds to the spatial scaling of the mesh.
 The system is relaxed by setting the damping of the material to :math:`\alpha = 1` and performing a number of integration steps.

 .. code:: python